pu2clr/SI4735/README.md

 ```

-<P>Also, for some reason, the frequency switching needs a little delay (the default value is 30ms).
+* Also, for some reason, the frequency switching needs a little delay (the default value is 30ms).
 Try to increase that delay by using the method setMaxDelaySetFrequency.</P>

 __Example:__